 The ¾ serrated (called the Pro-Blade).
 Ideal for that emergency situation when you need to get through a rope quickly.
 Kept sharp the serrations will swiftly cut through a rope (of all types) but everything has a compromise and the cut will not be the neatest.
 However the ¾ serrated blade has a ¼ of the blade that is plane ground for those neat cuts.
 The serrations require sharpening rods to maintain a keen cutting edge (the V100 sharpener is a good solution).

 The plane ground blade.
 Contrastingly will provide a neat cut along its entire edge and have the advantage of ease of sharpening.
-Inevitably, however the ability to ‘rip’ through a rope is not as good as the serrated blade.
+Likewise, however the ability to ‘rip’ through a rope is not as good as the serrated blade.

-The choice as they say is yours to make, but I hope the information on the Fixed Blade is of use in helping you with that choice.
+The choice as they say is yours to make, therefore I hope the information on the Fixed Blade is of use in helping you with that choice.
 Pop arccos to our on-line shop and check out the Fixed Blade range

 Blog ‘Did you know’ – The term “Above Board” comes from the age of Pirates who would often hide much of their crew below the deck.
 Ships that displayed crew openly on the deck were thought to be honest merchant ships known as “Above Board”.